-Ask people what makes plants grow and they may come up with the similar reply: soils.
+Ask people what makes plants grow, and they may come up with a similar reply: soils.

-Right answer, but that’s not the only one.
-The garden can be grown soilless, in a water-based environment.
-As long as you can provide plants with sufficient nutrients, oxygen and lights, they will survive and can grow better than the soil-counter parts.
+The right answer, but that’s not the only one.
+The garden can be grown soilless in a water-based environment.
+As long as you can provide plants with sufficient nutrients, oxygen, and light, they will survive and can grow better than the soil-counter parts.

 Benefits of Hydroponic Gardening

-The infographic below shows what you need to know about hydroponics – what it is, what benefits hydroponics can give.
+The infographic below shows what you need to know about hydroponics – what it is and what benefits hydroponics can give.